PaulLerner/deep_parkinson_handwriting/Readme.md

 At the end of the Cross-validation, if `run_CV`, the program will dump the `fold_train_metrics` and the `fold_test_metrics` using Pickle in `join("experiments",model_name)+<train or test>`, with `model_name` being the concatenation of `model_type` and other hyperparameters.
 In the same way, it will save the models' predictions in `join("predictions",model_name)+<train or test>`.
 It will also save the results (as defined in [utils](#utils)) to the gitignored-file : `results.csv`.

+### Majority Voting

+The majority voting function allows you to combine the predictions of the different model, either directly stored in `model_test_predictions` or loaded from the `predictions` folder.

+You can control whether to perform actual majority voting or to fuse the models' predictions' probability using `round_before_voting`.
+The rest of the function is very similar to CV.

 ### Epoch
 `batch_size` should be `1`, you're welcome to implement batch learning but it's not suited for a small dataset like PaHaW.